This Veteran Found Comfort Among His Peers

 Returning home to East 119th Street Veterans Residence, Rick appears at ease, noticeably happier and lighter.
 “During the retreat I felt like I had that 80-pound pack on my back again,” Rick says.
 “But once I was finished, it was gone–like a big weight was lifted off my shoulders.”

-Learn more about moral injury and what Volunteers of America is doing to help.
+This Veteran's Day, learn more about moral injury and what Volunteers of America is doing to help.